Skip to content

 Phase 2: Drafts (2-3 weeks).
 Write complete drafts for each prompt.
 The first version will be bad, and that’s okay.
 The goal of the first draft isn’t quality, but material.
 Write too much (600 words for a 400-word essay), then cut it down.
 Cutting is easier than adding.

 Phase 3: Feedback and Revision (2 weeks).
 Ask 2-3 trusted individuals to read your essays.
 The best feedback comes from someone who knows academic-level English and understands the US admissions process, but equally valuable is feedback from someone who knows you well and can say, “this doesn’t sound like you.”
-If you’re looking for professional language support, prepclass.io offers not only preparation for TOEFL and IELTS but also tools for improving academic writing.
+If you’re looking for professional language support, our TOEFL app offers not only preparation for TOEFL and IELTS but also tools for improving academic writing.

 Phase 4: Polish (1 week).
 Final touches: check if every word works, if you have any unnecessary adjectives, and if your voice is consistent across all essays.
 Read aloud; if a sentence sounds unnatural when you say it, it will sound unnatural when read.